No products in the cart.

 What Are Peperomia Plants?

-It originates mainly from Brazil and is also known as Silver Peperomia because of its color.
-It fits in well on any window sill and is a relative to the actual black pepper plant.
+It originates mainly from Brazil and is called peperomia silver frost because of its color.
+It fits in well on any window sill and is relative to the pepper family.

 Peperomia Frost Plant Care